 Here's a few Northern California farmers raising well nurtured and pastured animals for the market.

 Freestone Ranch is a small, family-owned ranch in western Sonoma County.
-They raise Black Angus cattle on fog-kissed hills just inland from the Pacific Ocean.
-They don’t use antibiotics, vaccines, or growth hormones and the herd’s primary ration is grass, supplemented with top-quality alfalfa, kelp meal, and sea salt for minerals.
+They raise Black Angus cattle without the use of antibiotics, vaccines, or growth hormones.
+The herd’s primary ration is grass, supplemented with top-quality alfalfa, kelp meal, and sea salt for minerals.

 Clark Summit Farm located in northwest Marin is a small fourth generation farm.
 They raise grass-fed cattle, hogs and laying hens with the greatest of care a few miles inland from the ocean, between Tomales and Bodega Bays, where the foggy mists extend their grazing season.